RichoM/dotnet.Database/README.md

 This is just a thin wrapper around ADO.NET.

-To start you just have to create a Database object by specifying the connection string and the type of DbConnection you want to use.
-In this case, we will use the System.Data.SqlClient namespace so we specify the SqlConnection class:
+To start we have to create a *Database* object by specifying the connection string and the type of *DbConnection* we want to use.
+In this case, we will use the *System.Data.SqlClient* namespace so we specify the *SqlConnection* class:

 ```c#
 Database<SqlConnection> db = new Database<SqlConnection>("your connection string");
 ```

-Then, we can use the Database instance to perform queries:
+Then, we can use the *Database* instance to perform queries:

 ```c#
 var rows = db